 You can learn a lot about your employee population by getting their answers to these questions.
 They might have ideas right up front that can help you target and adapt just for them.

 If, for example, several employees come back and say something like: "I would love to walk on my breaks but there is no safe place to do that," you could start by creating well-lit walking paths in and around your workplace or building."

-Before your employee wellness program kicks off, "look at all available resources," said Rhyanna.
+Before your employee wellness program kicks off, look at all available resources.
 These don't have to be strictly monetary resources, either.

-To get your wellness program started, consider bringing in folks for "‘Lunch-N-Learns’ or wellness talks.
+To get your wellness program started, consider bringing in folks for Lunch-N-Learns or wellness talks.
 Starting with education is a big deal.
-No one can make healthy lifestyle changes without first being educated," she said.
+No one can make healthy lifestyle changes without first being educated.

 Once that happens, they get encouraged to make more and more healthy decisions and lifestyle changes and the forward momentum begins to increase.
 Changing our behaviors takes a lot of patience and time and can be discouraging for employees that feel powerless and overwhelmed by their health issues.
-So by starting small and inching forward in a meaningful and impactful way, you can help your employees make lifelong healthier choices instead of quick temporary fixes.
-"Let’s face it, long-term health is the goal, it’s not a 10-day quick fix.
-Making a big healthy choice involves many, many little ones along the way," said Rhyanna.
+By starting small and inching forward in a meaningful and impactful way, you can help your employees make lifelong healthier choices instead of quick temporary fixes.
+Making a big healthy choice involves many, many little ones along the way.

 The European Society of Cardiology (ESC) agrees with her.
 They state that just 15 minutes of daily exercise is associated with a 22 percent lower risk of death.
 So, even the smallest changes can help your employees become healthier over time.